NVIDIA/TensorRT-LLM/docs/source/gpt_runtime.md

    `[batchSize, beamWidth, maxOutputLen, vocabSizePadded]`.
 This buffer will only be filled in if the TensorRT engine was built with the `gather_generation_logits` or `gather_all_token_logits` parameter enabled.

+   Generation logits can also be obtained through `GenerationOutput.generationLogits` after inference is completed.
  * `onTokenGenerated`, is a callback function invoked in the generation loop to pass newly generated tokens to the caller while the loop continues to execute.
 An implementation of that callback must accept the output `ids`